How Noise Cancelling Headphones Fight Sound Waves (in 2 ways)

 Active noise cancelling is a process that includes microphones picking up ambient noise.
 Then the headphones send the ambient sound to ANC circuitry that transfers it to the “noise-reducing” signal, which is then sent to the headphone drivers.
 When both, the ambient noise and its opposite noise-reducing counterpart reach your ears, they cancel each other out.

-It’s a process predominantly used in headphones that results in a dramatic reduction of background noise, which is helpful in many situations and especially during travelling and working.
+It’s a process predominantly used in headphones that results in a dramatic reduction of background noise, which is helpful in many situations and especially during travel and work.

 Since sound waves follow a particular pattern if you create an opposite pattern and combine them together, they create silence.

 You can read more about noise-cancelling technology here.